-- (c) Exemptions.
-This Section 19.71.030 shall not apply to the following: - Residential real property that is exempt from the just cause eviction protections set forth in Civil Code Section 1946.2, except for Civil Code Section 1946.2(e)(7), because it is expressly intended that this section shall apply to housing that has been issued a certificate of occupancy within the previous fifteen (15) years. - (2) Short Term Rentals, as defined in Chapter 19.76 of this code.
+- (a) This chapter adopts and incorporates by reference Civil Code Section 1946.2 in the Municipal Code in its entirety and as such statute may be amended from time to time, except for Civil Code Section 1946.2(e)(7), which is specifically excluded, and except for any other provisions that directly conflicts with this chapter. - (b) It is expressly intended that this chapter shall apply to residential real property regardless of when the certificate of occupancy has been issued, including residential real property for which a certificate of occupancy has been issued within the previous fifteen (15) years. - (c) This chapter shall not apply to Short Term Rentals, as defined in Chapter 19.76 of this code.

 19.71.040.
-Relocation assistance for no-fault just cause evictions.
+Notice of terminations of tenancy.